Showing posts with label Thi. Janaki Raman. Show all posts

 “Mama…what is this all?
 He is saying something” village headman said.

 “I first thought he is playing funny.
 But he kept pledging it is true again and again.
-It is nothing short of a big thunder like blow on me.
+It is nothing short of a big thunder-like blow on me.
 So simply sat down, totally beaten.
 You can very well rummage the whole house”

 “I never thought that you would betray me like this, Mama” Chinna Swamy sobbed, silently, as his voice grew heavier.

 “You, the sinner!
 Let your mouth rot.
 He is our Annadada da!
-He is a saint like man!
+He is a saint-like man!
 He has offered food in heaps like hills.
 Never raise voice against him” the accountant admonished Chinna Swamy.

 A train was passing on the Ganga Bridge at a distance under darkness.
-Chinna Swamy came there from a distant place, and got entangled with the men of Vilancheri Village, complained everyone, cried in front of everyone, begged almost everyone and at last grew stoic at everything around him- But what did exactly win at last?
+Chinna Swamy came there from a distant place, and got entangled with the men of Vilancheri Village, complained to everyone, cried in front of everyone, begged almost everyone and at last grew stoic at everything around him- But what did exactly win at last?
 Duraiyappa went to the court.
-The travesty of judgement came with a compromise- that Chinna Swamy had to settle the amount without interest.
+The travesty of judgement came with a compromise—that Chinna Swamy had to settle the amount without interest.
 When Chinna Swamy refused to accept the verdict, he was intimidated by the judge that he would pass the judgement making Chinna swamy pay full payment with interest.
 At last, accepting this compromise by way of settling it with his own money…

 Chinna Swamy’s wife was still sitting in prayer.
 Would anyone believe it?
 Let alone what had happened.
 Would anyone believe what is happening today?’

-“Can we leave now?” his wife asked him, rose.
+“Can we leave now?”
+His wife asked him, rose.

 “Mmm”